wssimms/gssquared/Docs/Compatibility.md

 ## Classic Concentration

 Dies during game load with gazillions of unknown opcodes. last instructions before crash are sta c003 sta c005 - looks like a //e 128k game.
+With current state of IIe, it now boots, loads, plays music.
+But it is a double hi-res program, so the display isn't right yet.

 ## Karateka (Brutal Deluxe crack)